Jaskeerat-27/Jaskeerat/README.md

 #### 1. Why is Markdown better than a word processor?

 - Markdown is a simple formatting language and since it is a widely used for creating documentation.
 We can easily edit a markdown document anytime using any online/offline markdown editor and the document processing is fast since it contains just plain text.
-Markdown languge also has a shallow learing curve.
+Markdown language also has a shallow learning curve.
 On the other hand, word documents(.docx) can only be edited in certain softwares like Microsoft Word, and Microsoft Word's HTML export is not suitable for creating websites or documentation.

 #### 2. Why is my resume not showing up?